eltrino/diamantedesk-application/README.md

 ## Usage

-For example you have service defined in configuration with id "entities.service.id".
-To expose it as RESTful API you will need
+For example, you have a service defined in configuration with "entities.service.id" id.
+To expose it as RESTful API:

-- it should implement interface \Diamante\ApiBundle\Routing\RestServiceInterface
+- it should implement the following interface \Diamante\ApiBundle\Routing\RestServiceInterface
-- methods to expose should be public and annotated with \Diamante\ApiBundle\Annotation\ApiDoc
+- the following methods should be public and annotated with \Diamante\ApiBundle\Annotation\ApiDoc:

 ```php
     /**